A 1975 Roald Dahl

 - So Proud of You

 - Technically a Smile: Inverted.
 Danny's father never smiles with his mouth, but only with his eyes.
 This causes a lot of people to assume he is a very serious man, but he actually has a fantastic, deadpan sense of humour.
+Danny also notes that he prefers this style, as it's impossible to fake a smile with your eyes.

 - Trademark Favourite Food: Raisins to pheasants, which was one of Danny's grandfather's greatest discoveries.